taskcluster/taskcluster-docs/introduction/principles/index.md

 * Enable rapid change
 * Community friendliness

-These are all under an umbrella we call Getting Things Built™.
+These are all under an umbrella we call Getting Things Built&#8482;.
 None of our work matters unless __it works__!
 Read further for a slightly expanded list of principles!

-### Getting Things Built™
+### Getting Things Built&#8482;

 * Self-service
   * Task Isolation